 When does a program become a person?
 The Artifice Girl

-This topic contains 4 replies, has 4 voices, and was last updated by Unseen 1 week, 4 days ago.
+- This topic has 4 replies, 4 voices, and was last updated 1 year ago by

 A man is brought in for questioning by Federal Agents who have detected him participating in pedophile chat rooms where he introduces his daughter, Cherry, with whom the pedos interact privately.